whizzml/examples/anomaly-benchmarking/make-binary/readme.md

 # Making a Dataset Binary

-This library takes any dataset and returns it extended by a new field, "Is Anomaly?".
-"Is Anomaly?" takes the values "normal" or "anomalous" following the procedure laid out in the ODD paper http://www.outlier-analytics.org/odd13kdd/papers/emmott,das,dietterich,fern,wong.pdf.
+This library takes any dataset and returns it extended by a new field, "instance type".
+This field takes the values "normal" or "anomalous" following the procedure laid out in the ODD paper http://www.outlier-analytics.org/odd13kdd/papers/emmott,das,dietterich,fern,wong.pdf.

 Given a dataset id, the field id of its objective, and the boolean `delete-resources`, it:

-- Determines whether the dataset is a regression, a classifications with two classes, or a classifications with multiple classes.
+- Determines whether the dataset is a regression, a classification with two classes, or a classification with multiple classes.

 - If it is a regression, it assigns points greater than the median of the regression response as "anomalous" and those lower "normal".